fullstackedorg/docs/guides/rpc.md

 # Using the rpc object

+> Since v0.5.0, TypeScript support helps a lot with autocompletions of the rpc object.

 The `rpc` is a function available on the `window` only when you load the built/bundled JavaScript entrypoint.
 It's meant to call some native functions.